Through The Fibro Fog

 broccoli asparagus pasta in a brown rimmed bowl with forks next to it on a white cloth.

 Love asparagus?
-Do check out my tasty ginger roasted asparagus and Brussels sprouts recipe!
+Do check out my tasty asparagus and potato soup and roasted asparagus and Brussels sprouts recipe!

 Jump to:

-all the ingredients required for making this broccoli asparagus pasta recipe.
+all the ingredients labelled required for making this broccoli asparagus pasta recipe.

 All the ingredients and their quantities are set out in the recipe card below.